randomnoun/bookcase-ops/setup/SETUP-NAS.md

 ![](image/truenas-1-dashboard.png)

+## Create a `raidvolume` pool

 * Select 'storage' on the left hand side, then 'Create pool' to create the storage pool:

 ![](image/truenas-2-storage.png)

-* I've named the pool 'raidvolume', and selected all 8GB disks to comprise the storage, in a raid-z2 formation:
+* I've named the pool `raidvolume`, and selected all 8GB disks to comprise the storage, in a raid-z2 formation:

 ![](image/truenas-3-storage-disk.png)

+## Create some datasets

 * Create a dataset within the pool